dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/service-tokens.md

 ## Generating service account tokens

 In the Account Settings view of dbt Cloud, you can click on the Service Account tokens page and generate a new token.
-Create and save your token somewhere safe.
+Create and save your token somewhere safe

 :::caution Note